NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/VicNode and NeCTAR Cloud Storage - Use Cases, Patterns and Tools--DOCID117.md

 #### Object

-VicNode’s other cloud storage offering is what could be considered as the original and definitive cloud storage, that is, object storage.
+VicNode's other cloud storage offering is what could be considered as the original and definitive cloud storage, that is, object storage.
 Object storage will be familiar to any regular Internet or mobile users, though they may not know it!
 The defining characteristic of object storage is that it is